mojaloop/quoting-service/docs/LOCAL_TESTING.md

-# Running Casablanca Quoting Service Locally
+# Running Quoting Service Locally

-This document is intended to guide a user through the steps required to run the casablanca quoting service locally.
+This document is intended to guide a user through the steps required to run the quoting service locally.

 ## Prerequisites